 Additional security, such as grilles and lights, should be provided to safeguard shop premises and their customers where necessary.
 Consideration needs to be given to the design of roller shutters.

 Galvanised shutters will be unacceptable as they have a detrimental effect upon the street scene, creating dead frontages and intimidating environments.
 The introduction of perforated shutters that are illuminated from the interior provide additional lighting to the street scene, adding to the perception of public safety and amenity.
 They also prevent dead frontages in addition to creating natural surveillance into the shop as well as allowing the goods on display to be viewed.
 Well-designed roller shutters such as this will prevent the creation of a solid, unwelcoming appearance especially at night when most businesses are closed.

+Heritage assets are an irreplaceable resource and should be conserved in a manner appropriate to their significance.
+Alterations to shopfronts and the installation of security features such as roller shutters can have a pronounced impact on the character and appearance of historic buildings and areas.
+Listed Building Consent will be required even for minor works, including the installation of internal or external roller blinds or shutters, where they affect the special architectural or historic interest of a listed building.

 Hot Food Takeaways